mharthoorn/Console.Routing/README.md

 ```

 ### Flag parameters
-Flags are used to set a setting to true.
-Each of the following three command lines statements will route to this method:
+Flags are used to set a switch to true.
+Each of the following two statements will route to method below:
 ```powershell
 > tool hello John
 > tool hello John --upper